 Applitools quickly solved the problem of having to manually check for UI issues, even after the functional tests passed.
 Engineers stopped having to rely on elements that shouldn't have been there, freeing them up for more feature development.

-Applitools also helped Concur establish a solid methodology for visual testing for localization.
-"I believe no one was using automated visual testing for localization," Peter says.
+Applitools also helped Concur establish a solid methodology for visual UI testing for localization.
+"I believe no one was using automated visual UI testing for localization," Peter says.
 "Concur never had a UI-driven automated strategy before this, and now we do."